malloydata/malloydata.github.io/src/documentation/language/query.md

 ## Filters

 Filters specified at the top level of query stage apply to the whole stage.

-At the query level
+At the source level
 ```malloy
 query: flights extend { where: distance > 1000 } -> {
   group_by: distance